gdw-workshop/2021_GDW_Workshop/exercises/command-line-tutorial.md

 pwd
 ```
 Make sure to always press the 'enter' (or 'return') key to execute the command.
 The terminal should print your current location, or 'path'.
 The path starts with the root of the computer file system, or `/`, and then lists various folders inside of folders until you get to your current location.
 Most likely this will not be the Desktop.
-To change into the Desktop directory, simply enter:
+In other words, you can always use `pwd` to answer the question **Where am I?** To change into the Desktop directory, simply enter:
 ```
 cd Desktop
 ```